 You or your child has now started orthodontic treatment, so what is next?
 Now, all you need to do is take the right steps at home to care for your smile.
 During your time with us here at Shirck Orthodontics, we give you the knowledge you need to catch problems before they arise and have a successful treatment.
 For a quick refresher, check out the tips below.
-If you have any additional questions or need to schedule a visit with our orthodontists, Dr. Jeff and Dr. Soo, in Pataskala, New Albany, Westerville, Newark or Powell, Ohio, please give us a call.
+If you have any additional questions or need to schedule a visit with Dr. Jeff, Dr. Soo and Dr. Betina, our orthodontists in Pataskala, New Albany, Westerville, Newark or Powell, Ohio, please give us a call.

 How To Brush and Floss Your Teeth

 If you or your child has braces, expect more time brushing your teeth than normal — at least three times a day.
 Brush every surface of your teeth and around the orthodontic appliance.
 With flossing, things can get a bit tricky.
 Try using a Waterpik® to help remove plaque from your teeth.
 Be sure to floss every day.

 For clear aligners, you can easily remove them and perform your oral hygiene as normal.